-Because bed bugs can be difficult to kill, most bed bug exterminators will use Integrated Pest Management which includes a combination of treatment methods that range from steam heat, to freezing, to the use of pesticides.
+Because bed bugs can be difficult to kill, most bed bug exterminators will use Integrated Pest Management, which includes a combination of treatment methods ranging from steam heat to freezing to pesticides.
 Most reputable professional bed bug exterminators will offer a 30-day guarantee after completion of service and will re-treat at no additional charge.

 With bed bug infestations on the rise, bed bugs have become a booming business.
-While there are some reputable companies out there who are more qualified than others to treat bed bugs, beware of other -less reputable and unqualified companies who have hopped on the bed bug extermination wagon.
+At the same time, there are some reputable companies out there who are more qualified than others to treat bed bugs, beware of other -less reputable and unqualified companies who have hopped on the bed bug extermination wagon.

-Before hiring a bed bug extermination company, you may want to check to see that company and technician you are hiring is licensed in your state.
-You may also want to check the Better Business Bureau for any complaints filed against the exterminators you are considering.
+Before hiring a bed bug extermination company, check to see if the company and technician you are hiring are licensed in your state.
+You should also check the Better Business Bureau for any complaints filed against the exterminators you are considering.

-Bed bug treatments can get expensive so you do want to make sure to do your research prior to either hiring a professional or taking on the extermination yourself.
-Depending on the size of the infestation and treatment used, you may end up paying as much as $5,000 to hire a service company to eliminate bed bugs.
+Bed bug treatments can get expensive, so you want to do your research before hiring a professional or taking on the extermination yourself.
+Depending on the infestation and treatment size, you may end up paying as much as $5,000 to hire a service company to eliminate bed bugs.

 Initially, most pest control companies will do a free inspection to determine if you do have bed bugs.
 Other companies may charge anywhere from $100 - $250 to inspect your home for bed bugs.

-Before signing with an exterminator, being that it's almost impossible to kill all bed bugs in one treatment, you'll want to make sure that they make at least one follow up visit.
-You'll also want to find out if follow up visits are included in the price they quoted you.
+Before signing with an exterminator, being that it's almost impossible to kill all bed bugs in one treatment, you'll want to make sure they make at least one follow-up visit.
+You'll also want to know if follow-up visits are included in the price they quoted you.